ingo/ingo.github.io/_recipes/best_gazpacho.md

 time: 20 minutes plus chilling time
 title: Best Gazpacho
 ---

+Gazpacho is everywhere in Seville, Spain, where this recipe comes from, but it's not the watered-down salsa or grainy vegetable pur\xE9e often served in the United States.
+This version has no bread and is a creamy orange-pink rather than a lipstick red.
+That is because a large quantity of olive oil is required for making delicious gazpacho, rather than take-it-or-leave it gazpacho.
+The emulsion of red tomato juice, palest green cucumber juice and golden olive oil produces the right color and a smooth, almost fluffy texture.

 ### Ingredients

 * `2 pounds` ripe red tomatoes, cored and roughly cut into chunks